Media Effects, Assistant Professor

 Position Summary: The Department of Journalism and Creative Media seeks a full-time, tenure-track assistant professor in the area of media effects.

-Minimum Preferred Qualifications: The Department of Journalism and Creative Media seeks a full-time, tenure-track assistant professor in the area of media effects.
+Minimum Preferred Qualifications: The Department of Journalism and Creative Media seeks up to two full-time, tenure-track assistant professors in the area of media effects.
 The position begins August 16, 2019.
 The successful candidate will conduct research and teach courses that explore and increase our understanding of a continuously changing media landscape, with a specific focus on the effects of media on audiences, publics and consumers.
 Relevant research and teaching areas include, but are not limited to: digital media effects and uses, media audiences, media technology, storytelling and narrative persuasion, and data visualization.
 Collaboration with other College units will be encouraged, including the School of Library and Information Studies and the College's Digital Media Center, home to three professional media outlets.
 Candidates should have earned a doctorate in mass communication or a closely related area before the start date.
 Candidates should demonstrate strong potential for successful undergraduate and graduate teaching and for developing a program of scholarship that is suitable for tenure consideration.
 Salary is competitive.
 The department, created from the 2016 merger of the College's Journalism and Telecommunication & Film departments, includes approximately 900 undergraduate majors and master's students.
 This department is one of four academic units in the College of Communication and Information Sciences.
 The College also includes a nationally ranked interdepartmental doctoral program, and the Institute for Communication and Information Research, which offers survey, content analysis and focus group facilities, as well as a child media lab, a psychophysiology lab, and a theater.
 The College's Digital Media Center houses the professional production facilities of the state's Center for Public Television and Radio, Alabama Public Radio, and WVUA 23, a full-power commercial television station serving the Birmingham market.
 The College's School of Library and Information Studies offers an MLIS degree and an MFA in Book Arts.
 The University of Alabama, established in 1831 in Tuscaloosa, has approximately 38,500 students, including 5,100 graduate students in more than 120 master's and doctoral programs.
 The University has a Carnegie classification of "Doctoral/Research Universities Extensive."
 Tuscaloosa is a university-oriented community of nearly 115,000 residents about fifty minutes southwest of Birmingham, in the nation's 45th television market.
 It is a short drive to the Smoky Mountains, Gulf Coast beaches, New Orleans, Nashville, and Atlanta.
 Additional information about the Department, the College and the University, is available at www.cis.ua.edu.
-Questions may be directed to search committee chair Dr. Wilson Lowrey at firstname.lastname@example.org).
+Questions may be directed to search committee chair Dr. Wilson Lowrey at [email protected]).
 To apply, visit https://facultyjobs.ua.edu.
 Attach an application letter, vita/resume and names, addresses and phone numbers of three references.
 Screening of applications begins September 1; however, applications will be accepted until the search is completed.
 UA is an Affirmative Action/Equal Opportunity employer.
 Women and minorities are especially encouraged to apply.

 Special Instructions: To apply, visit https://facultyjobs.ua.edu.
 Attach an application letter, vita/resume and names, addresses and phone numbers of three references.